Advertiser disclosure

 Payment

-Payments can be made in installments, and many clinics offer flexible payment options, including credit card payments, but cash is recommended to avoid extra charges.
+Payments can be made in installments, and many clinics offer flexible payment options, including credit card payments.

-In Thailand teeth veneers smile makeover includes multiple procedures as part of a veneer package.
+In Thailand, smile makeover packages include multiple procedures as part of a comprehensive treatment plan.
 Here's a breakdown of what's included and additional optional services.

 Most likely included in packages Services that need confirmation